JasperStritzke/ios-sleeptime-circular-slider/README.md

 # ios-sleeptime-circular-slider
 ###### _i had no idea how to name this project ^^_

-I really like the iOS interaction to set your sleep time - so I tried cloneing it.
+I really like the iOS interaction to set your sleep time - so I tried cloning it.

 I definetly could optimize the maths behind it and also fix one or two minor visual glitches.